 The pricing of prescription pharmaceuticals is also subject to governmental control outside the United States.
-In these countries, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
+In countries outside of the United States, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of our product candidates to that of other available therapies.
 If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our ability to generate revenues and become profitable could be impaired.